 - Employees say that they would have stayed longer if they had received better training and guidelines during their onboarding period.

-11 tips for introducing your employees to the retail and hospitality industry
+11 tips for onboarding your employees

 Before the first working day: